The rulebook is currently under construction - 1/17/25

 Attacking:

 When a tile attacks, deal damage equal to the height of the tallest stack of tiles in it.
-For example the tallest stack here, is 4 tiles tall, so this tile deals 4 damage with each attack.
+For example the tallest stack here is 4 tiles, so it deals 4 damage with each attack.

 Defending: